Chakroun-Anas/turbo-console-log/README.md

 Two steps:

-- Selecting the variable which is the subject of the debugging
+- Select the variable which is the subject of the debugging

-- Pressing ctrl + alt + l
+- Press ctrl + alt + l

 The log message will be inserted in the next line relative to the selected variable like this: